Oghma-Infinium/Vagabond/README.md

  - **One click power attack**: Set your power attack key here.
 Don't bind anything to dual power attack, it doesn't do anything with MCO.
 Controller players can keep default settings.
 Also, **Don't set up power attack to play on button combo.**
 	- Note: **Power attack and wait keybinds must be the same or some combat functionality will break.** Wait only works in tween menu, so these don't interfere with each other.
  - **Completionist**: This mod gives quite frequent notifications.
 You can disable them in the HUD section if they bother you.
+ - **Skyrim Outfit System**: You can enable the mod and create your own outfits here that can override visuals of your equipped gear but retain the stats.

 ### (Optional) Installing Cabbage ENB